Sinova/Collisions/README.md

 # Limitations

 SAT assumes all tested polygons are convex.
 Handling concave shapes requires breaking them down into their component convex polygons (Convex Decomposition) and testing them for collisions individually.
 Check out [poly-decomp.js](https://github.com/schteppe/poly-decomp.js).

+# Acknowledgements

+This library is heavily based on [SAT.js](https://github.com/jriecken/sat-js), which was an invaluable guide to understanding the SAT algorithm and its implementation.